oktadev/spring-boot-ionic-example/TUTORIAL.md

 After making this change, the score should improve.
 In my tests, it increased to 66/100.
 The remaining issues were:

-* A couple -1’s in performance for "Cannot read property 'ts' of undefined”.
+* A couple -1’s in performance for "Cannot read property 'ts' of undefined".
 * Site is not progressively enhanced (page should contain some content when JavaScript is not available).
 This could likely be solved with [Angular’s app-shell directives](https://www.npmjs.com/package/@angular/app-shell).
 * Site is not on HTTPS and does not redirect HTTP to HTTPS.